 - Best Month for East‑Coast Beaches

-June is one of the most reliable months for calm water, long sunny days, and great visibility for snorkelling. - Strong Wildlife Viewing in Many Parks
+June is one of the most reliable months for long sunny days, great visibility for snorkelling and peak season surfing at Arugam Bay. - Strong Wildlife Viewing in Many Parks

 Udawalawe and Wilpattu remain excellent, with good visibility and active wildlife.
 Yala is open but can be wetter and less predictable. - Great Value in the Southwest

 June is dominated by the southwest monsoon.
 The south and west coasts — including Galle, Mirissa, Weligama, Hiriketiya, and Bentota — see rough seas, strong winds, and frequent rain.
-Beach days are unreliable, and swimming is often unsafe.
+Beach days are unreliable, swimming is often unsafe and the waves for surfing are not good.

 The Hill Country is cool and misty, with beautiful scenery.
 Expect clear mornings and rainy afternoons.
 The Cultural Triangle remains hot, dry, and easy to explore, though humidity rises.

 The east coast is the star of June.
-Seas are calm, skies are clearer, and conditions improve steadily throughout the month.
+Seas are calm, surf is at its peak, skies stay clear, and it’s the perfect time to get the tan you’ve been waiting for.

 Places to Visit in June